First, if you find yourself in imminent danger, call 911. Explain your situation and concerns to the police.

 You can also talk to someone you feel comfortable talking to such as a teacher, school counsellor or social worker.
 They will listen to you and give you advice regarding your situation and will explain to you the role of Youth Protection services.

-Do I have the same rights as a Canadian citizen regarding my protection if I am a victim of honour based violence?
+Do I have the same rights as a Canadian citizen regarding my protection if I am a victim of honour-based violence?

-Yes, whether you are a refugee or a permanent resident, you have the same rights as a citizen under Canadian law.
+Yes.
 Therefore, any form of violence whether it is physical, psychological, financial, etc., is not tolerated and can be considered as a crime in Canada.

 Can I press charges against my family?